wavemotion-dave/NINTV-DS/README.md

 Missing / Known Issues :
 -----------------------
 ECS support is partial.
-No UART / Cassette and minimal page flipping handling (only 3 pages deep).
-You will be able to play all the commercial ECS games including
+No UART / Cassette.
+On the older DS-LITE/PHAT, a minimal ECS page-flipping scheme will let you play all the commercial ECS games including
-World Series Baseball, MindStrike, Jetsons and Scooby Doo Maze Chase.
+World Series Baseball (without voice), MindStrike, Jetsons and Scooby Doo Maze Chase.
+On the DSi or above running with extra memory, a full page-flipping scheme is employed and it should play anything you throw at it (and World Series will have voice).
 Each ECS game will allow you to use the Intellivision Keypad to enter just enough keyboard information to start the game or you can pick the ECS mini-keyboard overlay.
 Larger page flipping/bankswitched homewbrew games will not run.

 Check for updates on my web site : https://github.com/wavemotion-dave/NINTV-DS